belli29/furnitart/README.md

   The whole checkout page had to be made responsive to the decision of the guest to pay either by Paypal or Stripe.
   This was graphically achieved with scripts, whereas different view handles the logic.

+- Pictures upload
+  The app is potimed for displaying picture with same width and height.
+For this reason pictures loaded by seller are automatically reshaped.
+  This happens becuase the model Product save method has been overwritten by a custom save method.
+Images are, then reshaped through PIL library.

 #### Known bugs

 - Areas